-(2) In the OpenBOM Dashboard, click the “Import” button and select “Import BOM from spreadsheet” from the drop-down menu.
-Choose your desired spreadsheet from your PC or Mac when prompted.
+(2) Next, perform the OpenBOM import.
+In the OpenBOM Dashboard, click the “Import” button and select “Import BOM from spreadsheet” from the drop-down menu.

-(2) Click Import
+(3) Click Import

-Download a pre-formatted Excel template by clicking, here.
+View and download a pre-formatted Excel template by clicking, here.